izikeros/blog/content/posts/notes/self_hosted_python_package_repository.md

 ---
-Title: Create Self-Hosted Python Package Repository - General Guide
-Slug: Create Self-Hosted Python Package Repository
+Category: note
 Date: 2023-08-12
 Modified: 2023-08-12
+Slug: Create Self-Hosted Python Package Repository
 Status: published
+Summary: Create a self-hosted Python package repository using tools like Devpi or Artifactory to manage and distribute Python packages privately or publicly without relying on external services.
+Learn how to set up, configure, and upload packages in this general guide.
+ai_summary: true
 Tags:
   - pypi
   - python